 One of the newer services Randall-Reilly offers is Lead Connect.
 It is designed with the goal of getting you into contact with quality live leads and speeding up the time frame from submission to contact.
 The system uses the techniques discussed above all in conjunction with one another to quickly and effectively reach out to new leads and get them connected to a member of your recruiting staff.

 Be Different and Get the Drivers You Need

 With so much competition from other fleets and a very limited driver pool you have to do all you can to set yourself up for recruiting success.
 If you’re struggling to land the drivers you need the three methods discussed throughout this article can help get your recruiting headed in the right direction.

 Go to where the drivers are on social media.
 Take the extra step and fine-tune your targeting to include geographic location.
-And know what sets you apart from the competition.
+And do all you can to speed up your time to contact.
 These three simple things could be the key to your fleet’s recruiting future.